I love creating beautifully crafted, unique, dresses. Most people come to me for my artistic, handcrafted dresses.

 (Mingwei Lee's Sonic Blossom show at the Met, Fall 2016)

-Each piece was handcrafted in my NY atelier.
+Each piece was handcrafted in the NY atelier.

 Handcrafting each piece is a beautiful experience, and I love coming to work at my atelier.
 Despite expansion and financing offers, I don't have the heart for overseas production.
 I prefer to keep the magic in these designs.